 Secure erasure is still an issue

-For many organizations, data erasure is still not at the top of their IT departments’ security priorities; this is not surprising when cyber-attacks have become an unfortunate reality in today’s digitally connected world.
-However, as discussed above, GDPR makes it a legal requirement for organizations to ensure they have correct and secure data destruction practices in place.
+For many organisations, data erasure is still not at the top of their IT departments' security priorities; this is not surprising when cyber-attacks have become an unfortunate reality in today's digitally connected world.
+However, as discussed above, GDPR makes it a legal requirement for organisations to ensure they have correct and secure data destruction practices in place.

 Nevertheless, many IT departments are lacking knowledge and education regarding the difference between 'deletion' and 'erasure'.
 In a study conducted by Blancco - 'Delete vs Erase': How to wipe files in Active Environments it found that over half (51%) of its 400 respondents thought to empty their recycle bin was enough to erase their data from their desktop computers/laptops permanently.
 Equally worryingly, another 51% considered to perform a quick format or full reformat of their computer's entire drive was sufficient to destroy their data for good.

-Without the proper expertise and knowledge regarding data erasure, organizations are putting their sensitive data under risk of potential data breaches.
+Without the proper expertise and knowledge regarding data erasure, organisations are putting their sensitive data under risk of potential data breaches.

-To help strengthen your organization’s data hygiene and improve its overall data management and data erasure practices, we have put together the below tips to assist you when it comes to sanitizing data from an active environment.
+To help strengthen your organisation's data hygiene and improve its overall data management and data erasure practices, we have put together the below tips to assist you when it comes to sanitising data from an active environment.

 Automating the erasure process will ensure it is regularly performing, guaranteeing optimal security.
 In this way, you can target user data that may have built up and remained in the system, such as the browser cache, where sensitive information may be stored.

-Ensuring you have a certificate and audit trail that proves the secure and permanent erasure of data will mean your organization can show that it is adhering to data retention policies and regulatory requirements.
-Erasure Verification Services can help your organization verify its data erasure strategy.
+Ensuring you have a certificate and audit trail that proves the secure and permanent erasure of data will mean your organisation can show that it is adhering to data retention policies and regulatory requirements.
+Erasure Verification Services can help your organisation verify its data erasure strategy.

 For more information on erasing data securely from your company environment, contact one of our data destruction specialists.